|

 the cave to save her husband.

-I will crush the life out of your body!
+I will crushhh the life out of your body!

-broke its grip and drove both fists into its neck.
+Suddenly, Legolas broke its grip and drove both fists into its

-And as the creature staggered, gasping for breath, Eowyn ran
+neck and, as the creature staggered, gasping for breath, Eowyn

 "Legolas," whispered Eowyn.

-of his jerkin and wrapping it around her.
-"You are safe now.
+out of his jerkin and wrapping it around her.
+"You are safe

 Gimli dragged the merman's limp body out of the water and he